iwanjek/pen-test/revshell.md

 # Gold Rule #
   * Only use open ports to do your rev shell.
-If a port is closed it will never establish a connection
+Firewalls may prevent other ports
+  * If a shell is not stable especially php web shells try using metasploit /multi/handler

 # Upgrade Linux Shell with Python #
  * python -c 'import pty; pty.spawn("/bin/bash")'